RaceFace Next R31 Carbon Wheelset Review

 The oversized Vault hubs are visibly much larger than those found on other models in this test.
-They have an aluminum shell and taper from the drive side to the non-drive side in the rear, and from the brake side to non-brake side in the front.
+They have an aluminum shell and taper from the drive side to the non-drive side in the rear, and from the brake side to the non-brake side in the front.
 It isn't just a flange that is taller, but the entire hub shell with a small flange on top.
 These oversized hubs effectively shorten the spoke length while increasing the bracing angle of the spokes between the hubs and the rim with the goal of improving stiffness and durability.
 Inside the hub, they can also fit larger bearings due to the increased size of the hub shell.
-The freehub design has 6 spring loaded pawls that are arranged in two sets of 3 so that 3 pawls engage at a time on the 60 tooth drive ring.
+The freehub design has 6 spring-loaded pawls that are arranged in two sets of 3 so that 3 pawls engage at a time on the 60 tooth drive ring.
 This effectively gives the freehub 120 points of contact resulting in a very impressive 3-degree engagement.
-The hubs have a standard six bolt hole pattern for mounting brake rotors.
+The hubs have a standard six-bolt hole pattern for mounting brake rotors.

 The wheels have 28 straight-pull spokes both front and rear that are laced in a 3-cross pattern.
 Due to the offset of the rim and spoke holes, Race Face has managed to keep the spokes the same length on both sides of the hub for easier replacement, they also include 5 spare spokes with each wheelset.
 They are available in 27.5" and 29" wheel sizes in both boost (148) and super-boost (157) spacing, with either a Shimano HG, SRAM XD, or Shimano MicroSpline driver.
 They come with a 2-year no-fault guarantee.